DNKpp/mimicpp/README.md

 but users can also create custom adapters for any test framework or simply use the default reporter.
 For more details, please refer to the reporting section in the documentation.

-Official adapters exist for the following frameworks:
+The following official adapters exist and can be included from the `mimic++_ext/adapters` include directory:

 * [Boost.Test](https://github.com/boostorg/test) (tested with v1.88.0)
 * [Catch2](https://github.com/catchorg) (tested with v3.7.1)